mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 </div>

-As children the attributes node has a list of a [subphysical units](#user-content-subphysical-unit ).
+As children the attribute node has a list of a [subphysical units](#user-content-subphysical-unit ).

 ##### Subphysical Unit